-Today I am excited to reveal our mushroom painted built-ins!
+Today I am excited to reveal our mushroom painted built-ins above our mantle!
 The mushroom paint color was a big change for me (and for many of you as well), but here is how I came to love it.

 This post may contain affiliate links.
 For my full disclosure, click here.

 To watch the full video, please visit my YouTube channel here.

 Lately the weather has been chilly and recently it even snowed here in Michigan!

 The weather change has me really wanting to decorate for Christmas and I am so excited to share all of my Christmas decorating ideas with you along the way!
 Before I start that process though, I really wanted to share with you our mushroom painted built-ins!